pedro-val/doctor-transcript/README.md

 ---

-Built with ❤️ using Next.js, TypeScript, and OpenAI APIs.
+Built with ❤️ for you mom!